 Mombasa had considerably worse depredations to put up with after Vasco da Gama’s expedition, full of mercenary zeal, dropped anchor on Easter Saturday 1498.
 After courtesy gifts had been exchanged, relations suddenly soured and the fleet was prevented from entering the port.
 A few days later, richer by only one sheep and “large quantities of oranges, lemons and sugar cane”, da Gama went off to try his crude diplomacy at Malindi, and found his first and lasting ally on the coast.

 Mombasa was visited again in 1505 by a fourteen-strong Portuguese fleet.
 This time, the king of Mombasa had enlisted 1500 archers from the mainland and people stored arsenals of stone missiles on the rooftops in preparation for the expected invasion through the town’s narrow alleys.
-The attack, pitching firearms against spears and poisoned arrows, was brutal and overwhelming.
-The town was squeezed on all sides and the king’s palace (of which no trace remains) was seized.
+The attack, pitching firearms against spears and poisoned arrows, was brutal and overwhelming, and the king’s palace (of which no trace remains) was seized.
 The king and most of the survivors slipped out of town into the palm groves which then covered most of Mombasa island, but 1513 Mombasans had been killed – as against five Portuguese.

 The king attempted to save Mombasa by offering to become a vassal of Portugal, but the request was turned down, the Portuguese being unwilling to lose the chance to loot the town.
 The victors picked over the bodies in the courtyards and broke down the strongroom doors until the ships at anchor were almost overladen.
 Then, as a parting shot, they fired the town.
 The narrow streets and cattle stalls between the thatched houses produced a conflagration that razed Mombasa to the ground.